KangOxford/AlphaTrade/README.md

   </br> <img width="700" alt="image" src="https://user-images.githubusercontent.com/37290277/172035651-45d83015-249c-4952-97b9-c408a8f5e11b.png">
 * `2022.Jun.05, 06:00PM~07:30PM`, with `Chao Zhang` from `Department of Statistics`.
   * `LOB model, with the focus of forecasting` (Time Series and DL)
-  * Conditional GAN, keeping the historical part of the generated data the same with the historical data.
   * `Time GAN`, GAN applied in time series genetation
   * `Quant GAN`.
 Time Series Data Synthesis
 * Implemention of the common GANs